zjffun/vscode-html-tree/README.md

 # vscode-html-tree

-Edit HTML quickly, also support Vue, React and Angular.
+Edit HTML quickly, also support Vue and Angular.

 ## Features